forcedotcom/cli/releasenotes/README.md

 * FIX: The `force:source:deploy|retrieve|convert` commands now support the Reports, Dashboards, Documents, and EmailTemplates metadata types when they're nested in directories of more than one level.
 (GitHub issues [#1112](https://github.com/forcedotcom/cli/issues/1112) and [#1173](https://github.com/forcedotcom/cli/issues/1173))

-* FIX: Running `force:org:create` in certain circumstances no longer returns the error `Socket timeout occurred while listening for results.` ([GitHub issue #1149](https://github.com/forcedotcom/cli/issues/1149))
+* FIX: The `force:org:create` command now uses only polling, and not the Streaming API, to listen for updates about the scratch org creation.
+As a result, you no longer get the error `Socket timeout occurred while listening for results` if the scratch org creation takes a long time. ([GitHub issue #1149](https://github.com/forcedotcom/cli/issues/1149))

 ## 7.119.1 (Sept 24, 2021)